pxrave/zotify/README.md

 </p>

 ## Features
-  - Downloads at up to 320kbps*
+- Downloads at up to 320kbps \*
-  - Downloads directly from the source**
+- Downloads directly from the source \*\*
 - Downloads podcasts, playlists, liked songs, albums, artists, singles.
 - Downloads synced lyrics from the source
-  - Option to download in real time to appear more legitimate***
+- Option to download in real time to reduce suspicious API request behavior \*\*\*
 - Supports multiple audio formats
 - Download directly from URL or use built-in in search
 - Bulk downloads from a list of URLs in a text file or parsed directly as arguments

-*Free accounts are limited to 160kbps. \
+\* Free accounts are limited to 160kbps \*\
-**Audio files are NOT substituted with ones from other sources such as YouTube or Deezer, they are sourced directly. \
+\*\* Audio files are NOT substituted with ones from other sources (such as YouTube or Deezer) \*\*\
-***'real time' refers to downloading at the speed it would normally be streamed at (the duration of the track).
+\*\*\* 'Real time' downloading limits at the speed of data transfer to typical streaming rates (download time ≈  duration of the track) \*\*\*

 ## Installation